johnbender/twenty-questions/writing/oauth.md

 There are several possible issues with this approach.

 First, a debugging context is assumed/required.
 That is the tool requires a large amount of very specific context when building its satisfying candidate expressions.
-You might also look at this context as a single very specific input to the expression to the exclusion of all others and a limit on the ability of the developer to explore other possibilities given a different context.
+You might also look at this context as a single very specific input to the expression to the exclusion of all others and a limit on the ability of the developer to explore other possibilities.
 More concretely, if you watch the first demo closely the `jtree` parameter is used in the generated expressions to produce the desired `window` object.
 Being constrained by the context means that if the developer knows of some other readily accessible object not in scope that might also be of interest the tool can't help.

+Second, filtering a large list of candidates requires continued execution (which is not always an option) or some important foreknowledge of the desired output (e.g. "Eve" in the final demo of the video).
+To continue with the final example of the demo, if the user has some vague notion that they want data a the leaf of a tree but they don't have perfect knowledge of the shape or content of that data, then filtering in the manner prescribed will be difficult.

+## Twenty Questions

-- example
+- TwentyQuestions approach
+ - REPL / debugger/ both
+ - suggest paths through method calls
+ - differentiate candidates based on interesting inputs (traces)

- - python
+- TwentyQuestions downsides
- - oauth flow using oauth two
- - hypothetical command line set of methods
- - requires token types or object wrappers
+ - traces may be hard to get

-- example
+- another (?) example
  - user has code from oauth two
  - doesn't know that it's different from oauth one request token
  - question: how do i get an access token?
  - library provides both oauth one and two methods
  - differentiation might be impossible with just types / outputs
  - trace can differentiate based on methods called / dependencies

-- CodeHint approach
- - stop at breakpoint set by programmer
- - suggests chain of method calls
- - present and ask developer to choose
- - manual differentiation

-- TwentyQuestions approach
- - dynamic AND static
- - REPL / debugger/ both
- - suggest paths through method calls
- - differentiate candidates based on interesting inputs (traces)

-- CodeHint downsides
- - requires types
- - debugging context required
- - filtering difficult
-  - knowledge of desired result required
-  - subsequent execution in context required

-- TwentyQuestions downsides
- - traces may be hard to get

 ## Footnotes